image

 What are the most in-demand project management skills?

-Leadership, communication, risk management, and proficiency in project management software.
+Leadership, communication, risk management, and project management software skills are highly sought after.

 How does project management differ from programme management?

-Project management focuses on individual projects, while programme management oversees multiple related projects.
+Project management focuses on a single project, while programme management deals with multiple related projects.